HuberNicolas/heart-disease/readme.md

 Lvx4 -- not used / not described / no information regarding this
 feature.

 Exang -- "Exercise-induced angina".
-It is divided into two categories: 1 if yes, 0 otherwise.
+It is divided into two categories:
+1:yes, 0: otherwise.

 -   Autoencoders

-(./mdMedia/media/image3.png)

-**Switzerland analysis**

--   Feature selection (first five most important)
+(./mdMediaFolder/media/image3.png)

+**[Switzerland :]{.ul}**

 Cxmain -- "circumflex".
-It is another vessel that is part of the left main coronary artery (LAD), considered the most important because it supplies more than half of the blood to the heart.
+It is another vessel that is part of the left main coronary artery (LAD),

-ID -- not relevant.
+ID -- identification of patient, not relevant.

 Thalach -- "maximum heart rate achieved" refers to the maximum heart rate achieved during thalium stress test.
 At first sight, we might